Malanda & Lakes District

 - Lake Barrine

-The pretty town of Malanda is situated in the heart of the Tablelands rainforest region, and is great for bird watching, bushwalking, and taking a cooling dip in the Falls.
+The pretty town of Malanda is home to Malanda Falls and is great for bird watching, bushwalking, and scenic drives.
 As well as being the centre of a highly successful dairying industry, the village has many resident artists whose works can be viewed on an art trail of the vibrant mosaics depicting the town’s history.

-At Glen Allyn Road, visitors can tour the Nerada Tea Estates in the shadow of Mt Bartle Frere.
-This is the largest tea plantation in Australia, and the Visitor Centre here provides tours and tastings.
-Not far from Malanda is the extinct volcanic crater known as Bromfield Swamp .
+Not far from Malanda on Upper Barron Road is the extinct volcanic crater known as Bromfield Swamp.
 A roost to hundreds of cranes each winter, this is a must for birders hoping to see the enchanting dancing displays of the sarus cranes early in the morning, or their fly-in at dusk.
-Birdwatching tours are a feature at nearby Rose Gums Wilderness Retreat.